AriFordsham/GHCWiki/building/running-tests/running.md

 ```

+See [performance tests](building/running-tests/performance-tests) for more details on performance tests.
 To run everything but the performance tests:

 ```wiki
 $ make SKIP_PERF_TESTS=YES